SimoneCnt/simonecnt.github.io/stuff/solareclipse.md

 allow me to see the total eclipse, but I enjoyed a nice partial eclipse (around 63% coverage).

-As always, I waked up too late to prepare myself, and the day of the eclipse I decided I wanted to take some photoes of it without having any proper tool.
+As always, I didn't prepare myself in time, and, the day of the eclipse, I decided I wanted to take some photos of it without having any proper tool.
 Actually, I just needed two: a photocamera and a solar filter.
 The photo camera on the smartphone is not good enough, not having any optical zoom.
 Fortunately, I had a compact digital camera having a nice 14x optical zoom, which